Topzle Topzle

 Notes

-Also known as "Bottom of My Heart" Instrumental track; lacks any vocals from Michael Listed on notes consisting of songs Jackson wanted to finish that were found in his bedroom after his death Full song currently in the hands of a private collector, with snippets circulating online
+Also known as "Bottom of My Heart" Recorded between 2006 and 2008 Instrumental track; lacks any vocals from Michael Listed on notes consisting of songs Jackson wanted to finish that were found in his bedroom after his death Has a runtime of 5:24 minutes Full song leaked onto the internet in January 2026

 "Boy No"(2009 & 2010)